3 reasons why Seth Rollins' injury is bad for The Shield

 During this fight, we saw other WWE superstars take the fight to The Shield and during the attack on Seth Rollins we saw his hand go inside the police window which caused a lot of bleeding to happen, as is evident from the image below.

-Here are 3 reasons why this injury does a lot of damage to him and Shield in general:
+Here are three reasons why this injury does a lot of damage to him and Shield in general:

 #3 Storyline Halts

-If Seth's injury is serious, then it would mean a loss of story and also an abrupt end to something that fans are so involved in, and that isn't 'Best for Business.'
+If Rollins' injury is serious, then it would mean a loss of story and also an abrupt end to something that fans are so involved in, and that isn't 'Best for Business.'